EAC149 - English and Communications

 |Schools offering this subject|

-EAC149 is a non-credit developmental subject in reading, writing, and oral expression that prepares students for EAC150.
-In this subject, you will expand your vocabulary, and learn to write more clearly and persuasively through analyzing non-fiction, fiction, and other media; writing paragraphs and short essays; and participating in class discussions.
+EAC149 is a non-credit developmental course in reading, writing, and oral expression that prepares students for EAC150.
+In this course, you will expand your vocabulary, and learn to write more clearly and persuasively through analyzing non-fiction, fiction, and other media; writing paragraphs and short essays; and participating in class discussions.

-PREREQUISITES: You have been placed in this subject based on your performance on the English Skills Assessment, or successful completion of EAP300 or ENL079
+PREREQUISITES: You have been placed in this course based on your performance on the English Skills Assessment, or successful completion of EAP300 or EAC139

-This subject cannot be used as a credit in a post-secondary program.
+This course cannot be used as a credit in a post-secondary program.

 Upon successful completion of this subject the student will be able to: